dotnet/AspNetCore.Docs/aspnetcore/blazor/forms-validation.md

 To determine the latest non-preview version of the package for the `{VERSION}` placeholder, see the package **Version History** at [NuGet.org for `System.ComponentModel.Annotations`](https://www.nuget.org/packages/System.ComponentModel.Annotations).

 In the **`Server`** project, add a controller to process starship validation requests and return failed validation messages.
-Update the namespaces in the last `using` statement and for the class to match the app.
+Update the namespaces in the last `using` statement for the **`Shared`** project and the `namespace` for the controller class.
 In addition to data annotations validation (client-side and server-side), the controller validates that a value is provided for the ship's description (`Description`) if the user selects the `Defense` ship classification (`Classification`).

 The validation for the `Defense` ship classification only occurs server-side in the controller because the upcoming form doesn't perform the same validation client-side when the form is submitted to the server.
+Server-side validation without client-side validation is common in apps that require private business logic validation of user input on the server.
+For example, private information from data stored for a user might be required to validate user input.
+Private data obviously can't be sent to the client for client-side validation.

 > [!NOTE]
 > The `StarshipValidation` controller in this section uses Microsoft Identity 2.0.
 The Web API only accepts tokens for users that have the "`API.Access`" scope for this API.
 Additional customization is required if the API's scope name is different from `API.Access`.
 For a version of the controller that works with Microsoft Identity 1.0 and ASP.NET Core prior to version 5.0, see an earlier version of this article.